I Remember Now ~ How Did Christianity Come to Deviate From Jeshua’s Message ~ Post 6

 There is nothing about how he lived (loved) or his teachings, which were central to his life.
 Teachings in which he would say “You are the salt of the world” (Matthew 5:13).
 “You are the light of the world…let your light shine before others” (Matthew 5:14,15).
 In other words, I don’t have anything that you don’t have.
 I am just more aware of it than you are, and so I AM in the higher vibrations of love and peace.
 I live in a greater sense of Oneness with God and all things, and the same potential is there for you too!”

 A tragic consequence of this lack of focus on his teachings in the creeds of the Church, is that the teachings of Jesus were never really made the primary focus of the Church.
 Instead, the Church took it’s cue from the Creeds, and it primarily became all about what to believe about Jesus.
 Why?
-It’s easier to say you believe the right things about Jesus and then go on your way.
+One reason, I believe, is that it’s much easier to say you believe the right things about Jesus and then go on your way.
 You don’t have to do the inner work of returning to and remembering your inner Truth.
 And live from there.

 You are Love